GCHQ: 2000s: Coping with the Internet

 At the end of 2003, GCHQ moved in to its new building.
 Built on a circular plan around a large central courtyard, it quickly became known as the Doughnut.
 At the time, it was one of the largest public-sector building projects in Europe, with an estimated cost of £337 million.
 The new building, which was designed by Gensler and constructed by Carillion, became the base for all of GCHQ's Cheltenham operations.

 The public spotlight fell on GCHQ in late 2003 and early 2004 following the sacking of Katharine Gun after she leaked to The Observer a confidential email from agents at the United States' National Security Agency addressed to GCHQ officers about the wiretapping of UN delegates in the run-up to the 2003 Iraq war.

 GCHQ gains its intelligence by monitoring a wide variety of communications and other electronic signals.
 For this, a number of stations have been established in the UK and overseas.
 The listening stations are at Cheltenham itself, Bude, Scarborough, Ascension Island, and with the United States at RAF Menwith Hill.
 Ayios Nikolaos Station in Cyprus is run by the British Army for GCHQ.

 In March 2010, GCHQ was criticised by the Intelligence and Security Committee for problems with its IT security practices and failing to meet its targets for work targeted against cyber attacks.

-As revealed by Edward Snowden in The Guardian, GCHQ spied on foreign politicians visiting the 2009 G-20 London Summit by eavesdropping phonecalls and emails and monitoring their computers, and in some cases even ongoing after the summit via keystroke logging that had been undertaken during the summit.
+As revealed by Edward Snowden in The Guardian, GCHQ spied on foreign politicians visiting the 2009 G-20 London Summit by eavesdropping phone calls and emails and monitoring their computers, and in some cases even ongoing after the summit via keystroke logging that had been undertaken during the summit.

 According to Edward Snowden, at that time GCHQ had two principal umbrella programs for collecting communications: